 “Now obviously not everybody can make that transition from Instagram to YouTube, and we’ve seen other people not been able to do it.
 But you gotta be patient with it, when you’re trying to create something which is of value, you don’t wanna rush it, so with the YouTube show, I was probably writing for about eight months.
 Just mixing ideas, going café, just writing, writing, writing, no one didn’t really know me like that back then, I was out there, so I could just do my thing.

-“And I believe in my work, believe in myself and the gift I’ve been blessed with.
+“And I believe in my work and the gift I’ve been blessed with.
 That’s literally been it.
 Partnering up with Marv Brown films has been a blessing as well.
 He’s brilliant, he focuses on excellence in the field of producing, filming and directing, and I focus on the excellence in the field of creating content, developing characters and being a visionary when it comes to developing scenes.
-Joining the two worlds together, makes a great partnership.
+Joining the two worlds together makes a great partnership.
 That’s my brother right there”.

 “Andy Cole… old school.
 I used to watch Andy Cole when I was growing up packing it in.
 Jesse Lingard, UK rappers like Krept and Konan, Stormzy, Fekky, Giggs… Giggs, that’s my dude there, mad love.
 Reggie Yates, I used to watch Reggie Yates growing up, man used to watch him on Smile on BBC Two on Sunday’s, so Reggie Yates is like the don.
 Twin B, Charlie Sloth, the names are endless.
 Melvin and Ricky from Kiss FM, Manny Norte, these are the guys that have consistently shown man love.
 I’m just grateful.”